-Mr. So Kwok Leung, aged 65, was appointed on 28 October 1985 as a director of the Company.
-He was appointed as a member of the corporate governance committee of the Company on 13 March 2012.
-He is also a member of the Investment Team of the Company.
+Mr. So Kwok Leung, aged 67, was appointed on 28 October 1985 as a director of the Company.
+He was appointed as a member of the Corporate Governance Committee of the Company on 13 March 2012.
+He is also a member of the investment team of the Company.
 In previous years, he was responsible for sale of property developed by the Group.
 He is the elder brother of Mr. So Kwok Wai, Benjamin, a non-executive director of the Company.

-Mr. So Kwok Wai, Benjamin, aged 60, was appointed on 9 March 2010 as a non-executive director and a member of the audit committee of the Company.
-He is also a member of the Investment Team of the Company.
-He holds a Bachelor Degree of Business Administration in Management Information Systems and a Master Degree of Science in Computer Science from Eastern Washington University, U.S.A.
-He has over 19 years of experience in business development and systems design, as well as property investments and management related areas.
+Mr. So Kwok Wai, Benjamin, aged 62, was appointed on 9 March 2010 as a non-executive director and a member of the Audit Committee of the Company.
+He is also a member of the investment team of the Company.
+He holds a Bachelor Degree in Business Administration in Management Information Systems and a Master Degree of Science in Computer Science from the Eastern Washington University, U.S.A.
+He had 19 years of experience in business development and systems design.
+He also has over 26 years of experience in property investments and management related areas.
 He is currently a director of several private companies.
 He is the younger brother of Mr. So Kwok Leung, a non-executive director of the Company.

-Ms. Ng Kwok Fun, aged 64, was appointed as a non-executive director and a member of the corporate governance committee of the Company with effect from 23 June 2017.
-She holds a Bachelor Degree of Science from University of Toronto, majoring in Computer Science and Commerce.
+Ms. Ng Kwok Fun, aged 66, was appointed as a non-executive director and a member of the Corporate Governance Committee of the Company with effect from 23 June 2017.
+She holds a Bachelor Degree in Science from the University of Toronto, majoring in Computer Science and Commerce.
 She had over 28 years of experience in information technology field providing system consultation and development services in various business.
-She is the elder sister of Mr. Ng Tai Wai, the chairman, and Mr. Ng Tai Yin, Victor, both of whom are executive directors of the Company.
+She is the elder sister of Mr. Ng Tai Wai, the Chairman and executive director of the Company, and Mr. Ng Tai Yin, Victor, an executive directors of the Company.